 For 24p movies playing over 60p/60i sources like cable boxes, simply turn on the 'Real cinema' option to remove judder.

 The LG B7 has a native 120Hz panel, but doesn't support any variable refresh rate features such as FreeSync and G-Sync.

 Excellent low input lag, good enough for all but the most competitive gamers.
 Normally only the 'Game' picture mode has low input lag, however when in 'PC' mode all picture modes have low input lag.
 4:4:4 color is only properly displayed in PC mode, but it's usually only relevant for PC use anyways.
 Overall, the input lag is very similar to the LG C7 and most Samsung TVs, and better than most Sony TVs, but not quite as good as the LG SJ9500 and TCL P607.

 All common resolutions are supported.
 4k @ 60 Hz @ 4:4:4 or 4:2:2 color is only supported when 'HDMI Ultra HD Deep Color' is enabled.
 4:4:4 color is only shown properly when the input's icon is set to 'PC' (aka PC mode).
-1080p @ 120 Hz is an officially supported resolution, and thus doesn't need a custom resolution like on Sony TVs.
+1080p @ 120 Hz in SDR is an officially supported resolution and thus doesn't need a custom resolution like on Sony TVs.

 Passable frequency response.
 The LG's room correction feature helps the TV track our target quite well, but it does have a slight overemphasis in the treble range that makes the TV sound a little bright.
 However, the TV uses a significant amount of dynamic range compression to reach higher volume settings, and it doesn't make it very loud.